ringabout/ringabout/README.md

 ![ringabout's GitHub stats](https://github-readme-stats.vercel.app/api?username=ringabout&show_icons=true&include_all_commits=true&theme=radical)

 > It is better to be a human being dissatisfied than a pig satisfied; better to be Socrates dissatisfied than a fool satisfied.
 And if the fool, or the pig, are a different opinion, it is because they only know their own side of the question.
+The other party to the comparison knows both sides.